-5.2 Lower Bound and Algorithm CSL-Preamble
+4.2 Lower Bound and Algorithm CSL-Preamble

-In this section we propose algorithm CSL-Preamble (stands for Conditional SL-Preamble), which builds on algorithm SL-Preamble presented in Section 4.2, in order to solve packet scheduling in the setting of stochastic packet arrivals.
-The algorithm, depending on the arrival distribution, either follows the SL policy (giving priority to $\ell{min}$ packets) or algorithm SL-Preamble.
+In this section we consider algorithm CSL-Preamble (stands for Conditional SL-Preamble), which builds on algorithm SL-Preamble presented in Section 3.2, in order to solve packet scheduling in the setting of stochastic packet arrivals.
+The algorithm, depending on the arrival distribution, either follows the SL policy (giving priority to l{min} packets) or algorithm SL-Preamble.
 More precisely, algorithm CSL-Preamble acts as follows: